-Keble College is the venue for the Academy Level of the Oxford Summer School.
+Keble College is the venue for the Academy Level of the OSS Retail.

 Keble was named after John Keble, who gained a double first in classics and mathematics at the age of 18 years.
 He was elected a Fellow of Oriel College and subsequently ordained into the Church of England.
 Latterly, he became a popular poet and the Professor of Poetry at the University.
 He died in 1866.
 The Archbishop of Canterbury laid the foundation stone of Keble College in 1868, the first new college to be built since Wadham was founded in 1610.
 William Butterfield was the architect and his distinctive and striking use of bricks to create polychromatic patterning was welcomed by High Churchmen of the day.